Structure of the skin

 What is SPF?

 SPF is the “Sun Protection Factor” and was introduced in 1974.
 It measures the fraction of UVB rays reaching your skin that produce sunburn.
-For instance, a sunscreen with “SPF 15” implies that 1/15 of sunburn-causing radiation will be reaching your skin if you apply the sunscreen evenly and form a thick layer at a dose of 2 mg/cm2 (milligrams per square centimeter) on your skin.
+For instance, a sunblock with “SPF 15” implies that 1/15 of sunburn-causing radiation will be reaching your skin if you apply the sunblock evenly and form a thick layer at a dose of 2 mg/cm2 (milligrams per square centimeter) on your skin.

-As a user, you can find out the effectiveness of a particular sunscreen/sunblock by multiplying the value of SPF by the time it takes you to get a sunburn without applying a sunscreen.
-Hence, if you take 10 minutes to develop sunburn when you have not applied a sunscreen, you will develop sunburn of same severity in 150 minutes while the intensity of the sunlight is similar and you have applied a sunscreen with SPF 15.
+As a user, you can find out the effectiveness of a particular sunscreen/sunblock by multiplying the value of SPF by the time it takes you to get a sunburn without applying a sunblock.
+Hence, if you take 10 minutes to develop sunburn when you have not applied a sunblock, you will develop sunburn of same severity in 150 minutes while the intensity of the sunlight is similar and you have applied a sunblock with SPF 15.

 You should take careful consideration when using SPF as a measure for UVB protection, as it does not have a linear relation to the amount of UVB that is blocked.